• Skip to primary navigation

 Ingredient Notes

-This vegan paella only require 12 ingredients (including salt!).
+This vegan paella only requires 12 ingredients (including salt!).
 Reference the recipe card at the bottom for exact measurements.

 Vegan paella ingredients measured and labelled.

-Olives and artichokes—gives this dish a burst of flavor.
-I used Manzanilla olives which are plump, green olives from Spain.
+Olives and artichokes—Give this dish a burst of flavor.
+I used Manzanilla olives, which are plump, green olives from Spain.
+Canned artichokes are fine as well, or you can use roasted artichoke halves for even more flavor and texture!

 How to make vegan paella